cfriedline/docker-busco/README.md

 To build and run: `docker-compose up`

-The build is also available on Docker Hub: `docker pull cfriedline/busco`
+The build is also available on Docker Hub.
+To use, change the line in the `yml` from `build .` to `image: cfriedline/busco`

 Make sure to consult the BUSCO [manual](http://busco.ezlab.org/files/BUSCO_userguide.pdf) and